kiorky/croniter/README.rst

 entries.
 Default option is the cron behaviour, which connects those values using **OR**.
 If the switch is set to False, the values are connected using **AND**.
-This behaves like fcron and enables you to e.g. define a job that executes each 2nd friday of a month by setting the days of month and the weekday.
+This behaves like fcron and enables you to e.g. define a job that executes each 2nd Friday of a month by setting the days of month and the weekday.
 ::